 Warning Tag: These tags are yellow in color and indicate that the device or commodity in question requires corrective action that must occur within a specified time frame (usually 7 days or 30 days).
-The location may continue to use the device commercially or sell the commodity during this time frame.
-If the time frame passes and the corrective action has not occurred, investigators will then issue an Out of Service or Stop-Sale, Stop-Use tag (see below).
+The location may continue using the device commercially or sell the commodity during this time.
+If the time frame passes and the corrective action has not occurred, investigators will issue an Out of Service or Stop-Sale, Stop-Use tag (see below).

-Out of Service Tag: These tags are red in color and signify that the inspected device is not in compliance with applicable requirements and is prohibited from commercial use until the violation is corrected.
+Out of Service Tag: These tags are red in color and signify that the inspected device does not comply with applicable requirements and is prohibited from commercial use until the violation is corrected.
 A Registered Service Representative must repair the device and submit a report to WMSD with information regarding the repair before the device may be placed back into service.
 If you see a business using a device with a red tag attached, please contact us at 602-542-4373 or [email protected].

-Stop-Sale, Stop-Use Tag: These tags are blue in color and signify that the inspected device, vapor recovery system, or commodity is not in compliance with applicable requirements and may not be used or sold until the violation is corrected.
+Stop-Sale, Stop-Use Tag: These tags are blue in color and signify that the inspected device, vapor recovery system, or commodity does not comply with applicable requirements and may not be used or sold until the violation is corrected.
 Before removing a Stop-Sale, Stop-Use tag, a location representative or a Registered Service Representative must call WMSD and obtain verbal permission to remove the tag.
-If you see a business selling a commodity or using a device or vapor recovery system that has a blue tag attached, please contact WMSD at 602-542-4373 or [email protected].
+If you see a business selling a commodity or using a device or vapor recovery system with a blue tag attached, please contact WMSD at 602-542-4373 or [email protected].

-A: Many fuel dispensers are programmed to reduce the flow of fuel when approaching the preset dollar amount.
+A: Many fuel dispensers are programmed to reduce fuel flow when approaching the preset dollar amount.
 Fuel dispenser meters are designed to measure liquid volume accurately during normal delivery or reduced flow rates.

 Q: I purchased fuel at a fuel station, but they did not provide free compressed air for my tires.
 Isn't this a violation of Arizona Revised Statutes?

-A: Many people are familiar with House Bill 2664 that was proposed in Arizona during the 2008 legislative session.
-This bill was never signed into law, so fuel retailers are not obligated to provide free compressed air for tires, nor are they required to supply customers with an air pressure gauge for checking tire pressure, or water for refilling vehicle radiators.
+A: Many people are familiar with House Bill 2664, proposed in Arizona during the 2008 legislative session.
+This bill was never signed into law, so fuel retailers are not obligated to provide free compressed air for tires, nor are they required to supply customers with an air pressure gauge for checking tire pressure or water for refilling vehicle radiators.

-Q: What is Arizona Cleaner Burning Gasoline (CBG) and why do I have to use it?
+Q: What is Arizona Cleaner Burning Gasoline (CBG), and why must I use it?

 A: The United States Environmental Agency (EPA) classified the Phoenix Metropolitan Area as a serious non-attainment area (did not meet federal regulations for clean air) for certain air pollutants.
 Since some of the greatest contributors to poor air quality are motor vehicles, the fuel used to run these vehicles was targeted as a major component to help clean our air.
 CBG refers to the gasoline specifications required in Maricopa County and Area A. This special gasoline blend contributes to the reduction in harmful vehicle emissions.